TrainWeb.org Facebook Page

 Map: DC 16 D 1 Topographic Maps

 Awaiting in the bowels of Union Station for homeward bound, weary commuters are several MARC trains parked nose to tail.
-This is MARC locomotive 57 pointing the way to the suburbs in Maryland.
+This is MARC locomotive 57 pointing the way to the Maryland suburbs.

 Sunlight sneaks in where H Street does not cast a shadow.
 Since multiple trains wait on a given track, to help passengeres identify their desired train, overhead signage includes both a track number and location letter.